-If you know what you want to do then I’d encourage you to brainstorm your idea (including what it would need to take financially to be feasible given your circumstances), give yourself a set time to plan it and then just start!
-If you can’t start right away for financial reasons maybe you can start in that field as a hobby, as a volunteer or just on a part time basis.
-To me the key is to just start.
-Until you start it’s really just a dream.
+If you know what you want to do, then I’d encourage you to brainstorm your idea (including what it would take financially to be feasible, given your circumstances), give yourself a set time to plan it, and then just start!
+If you can’t start right away for financial reasons, maybe you can start in that field as a hobby, as a volunteer, or just on a part-time basis.
+To me, the key is to just start.
+Until you start, it’s really just a dream.

 Don’t worry about all the answers, you’ll learn as you go.

-Now that I get to do my own thing in real estate every day is as good as the next one.
-Sure, there are aspects of my work that can be tiring but I love doing my own thing and I feel good about the service I provide.
-No more Sunday evening blues.
+Now that I get to do my own thing in real estate, every day is as good as the next one.
+Sure, there are aspects of my work that can be tiring, but I love doing my own thing and I feel good about the service I provide.

-Better advice that I’ve heard is to look for something at the intersection of your passion, your talent and a viable market.
+Better advice that I’ve heard is to look for something at the intersection of your passion, your talent, and a viable market.
 That makes way more sense to me.
-You want to love it but you also need to have a talent at it and there needs to be a viable economic business plan for it.
+You want to love it, but you also need to have a talent for it and there needs to be a viable economic business plan.

-Here are a few examples of Stapleton folks that are starting new things.
+Here are a few examples of Central Park folks that are starting new things.

-I bet all three of those examples sometimes have the same doubts and feelings of inadequacy you may have (“who am I to do this, I don’t have the _________ (you fill in the blank…money, time, experience, connections, brains, etc)” but they are all out there making it happen & having success.
-Trying things, failing, pivoting and then trying again.
+I bet all three of those examples sometimes have the same doubts and feelings of inadequacy you may have (“who am I to do this, I don’t have the _________ (you fill in the blank…money, time, experience, connections, brains, etc)” but they are all out there making it happen and having success.
+Trying things, failing, pivoting, and then trying again.
 It’s a fun journey.

-What could you start that may get rid of those Sunday evening blues?
+What could you start that will help you reach your goals?
 I’d love to hear about it.

 Joe, your blog is such a great read.
 My partner and I are having a home built in Stapleton and your blog is full of helpful information about the community and the real estate market.
 This is exactly the article I needed to see today!
 Thanks.